DecadeReverb/strainer-asp-dotnet/docs/migration-guide-from-sieve-to-strainer.md

 }
 ```

-Some explantation of what is going on above.
 In `MapCustomSortMethods()` a custom sorting method for `Post` entity is added with a name _"Popularity"_.
 Then a transforming function is specified.
 Although `WithFunction()` method requires an argument of `Func<ICustomSortMethodContext<TEntity>, IQueryable<TEntity>>`, you can easily provide a whole method which returns an `IQueryable` and has an `ICustomSortMethodContext` parameter.
 In that way you can seperete your sorting logic in a dedicated method which can be made private.

 `MapCustomSortMethods()` will be called on `StrainerProcessor` initialization, alongside with other similar methods like `MapCustomFilterMethods()`.